TrellixVulnTeam/RentaCarProject-Frontend_2WEV/README.md

 :open_file_folder: [Pipes](https://github.com/hlmclgl/RentaCarProject-Frontend/tree/master/src/app/pipes)

-:round_pushpin:Filter-brand at the bottom.our pipe file allows you to list the results that match the characters entered in our text box according to the brand section found in our tool list.
+:pushpin:Filter-brand at the bottom.our pipe file allows you to list the results that match the characters entered in our text box according to the brand section found in our tool list.

  - :page_facing_up: [FilterBrandPipe](https://github.com/hlmclgl/RentaCarProject-Frontend/blob/master/src/app/pipes/filter-brand-pipe.pipe.ts)

 ![brandfilter](https://github.com/hlmclgl/RentaCarProject-Frontend/blob/master/images/brandFilter2.png)

-:round_pushpin:Filter-color at the bottom.our pipe file allows you to list the results that match the characters entered in our text box according to the color section found in our tool list.
+:pushpin:Filter-color at the bottom.our pipe file allows you to list the results that match the characters entered in our text box according to the color section found in our tool list.

  - :page_facing_up: [FilterColorPipe](https://github.com/hlmclgl/RentaCarProject-Frontend/blob/master/src/app/pipes/filter-color-pipe.pipe.ts)

 ![colorfilter](https://github.com/hlmclgl/RentaCarProject-Frontend/blob/master/images/ColorFilter2.png)

-:round_pushpin:Filter-pipe at the bottom.our pipe file allows you to list the tools found in our tool list according to the brand and model, the results corresponding to the characters entered in our text box.
+:pushpin:Filter-pipe at the bottom.our pipe file allows you to list the tools found in our tool list according to the brand and model, the results corresponding to the characters entered in our text box.

  - :page_facing_up: [FilterPipe](https://github.com/hlmclgl/RentaCarProject-Frontend/blob/master/src/app/pipes/filter-pipe.pipe.ts)